Anomalous scaling at non-thermal fixed points of Burgers' and Gross-Pitaevskii turbulence: Turbulence in driven dissipative systems

 \subsection{Driven dissipative Gross-Pitaevskii systems}

 Driven-dissipative superfluid dilute Bose gases can be described in terms of the stochastic Gross-Pitaevskii equation (SGPE),

 Here and in the following, $\hbar = 1$.
+Driven-dissipative non-linear equations of the type \eq{GPE} have been studied in the literature, see, e.g., \cite{ Pismen1999a,bohr2005dynamical,aranson2002a,Kobayashi2005a,Nazarenko2006a,Jackson2009,Proment2009,Cockburn2010a,Wouters2010b,Wouters2010a, Sieberer2013a,Sieberer2013b,Tauber2013a,berloff2014}.
 Superfluid turbulence can be formulated in a setting similar to the above Burgers turbulence problem, with the additional constraint that the forcing must conserve the property of the velocity to be a potential field.
 In the SGPE, we allow for the necessary dissipation, loss, and gain of energy and particles by allowing $\mu=\mu_{1}+i\mu_{2}$ and $g=g_{1}-ig_{2}$ to become complex, including an effective particle gain or loss $\mu_{2}$, as well as two-body interaction and loss parameters $g_{1,2}$.
 The diffusion term $\propto \nu$ is generated through the coarse graining of high-frequency modes \cite{Wouters2010a,Wouters2010b, Sieberer2013a,Sieberer2013b,Tauber2013a}. $\zeta$ is a Gaussian, delta-correlated white noise, i.e., $\langle\zeta^{*}(t,\mathbf{x})\zeta(t',\mathbf{x}')\rangle=\gamma\delta(t-t')\delta(\mathbf{x}-\mathbf{x}')$, induced by the loss and gain of particles.

-Superfluid turbulence \cite{Vinen2006a,Maurer1998,Walmsley2007a,*Walmsley2008a,Nazarenko2001a,Araki2002a,*Kobayashi2005a,Volovik2004a,Kozik2009a,Tsubota2008a,*Tsubota2010a,*Numasato2010a} manifests itself in self-similar field configurations in the domain of long-wavelength hydrodynamic excitations.
+Superfluid turbulence \cite{Vinen2006a,Maurer1998,Walmsley2007a,*Walmsley2008a,Nazarenko2001a,Araki2002a,Kobayashi2005a,Volovik2004a,Kozik2009a,Tsubota2008a,*Tsubota2010a,*Numasato2010a} manifests itself in self-similar field configurations in the domain of long-wavelength hydrodynamic excitations.
 The hydrodynamic formulation of the SGPE results by introducing the parametrisation $\psi=\sqrt{n}\exp[\I\theta]$ in terms of the fluid density $n$ and velocity fields {$\mathbf{v}=m^{-1}\boldsymbol{\nabla}\theta$}.
 The phase angle $\theta$ then obeys a Langevin equation of the KPZ type which is equivalent to Burger's equation \eq{Burgers} for the curl-free velocity field $\mathbf{v}$, under the condition that {$\mathbf{f}=m^{-1}\boldsymbol{\nabla} U$}, with a random potential field $U$.
 See Appendix \app{superfluid_hydro} for details.

 We note that the cubic non-linearity in the KPZ Hamiltonian can lead to an instability.
 For typical parameter choices, however, the KPZ equation describes surface growth and smoothing \cite{Kardar1986a}, and a steady state is reached when the driving and dissipation compensate each other.
 Shocks in the velocity field, corresponding to cusps in the surface, develop and grow.
 The dynamics described by the SGPE is different insofar the phase $\theta$ lives on the compact circle.
 Moreover, the GPE supports solitary wave solutions and (quasi) topological defects such as vortices.
 Velocity shock waves created due to the non-linearity typically lead to the formation of such defects.